jmorales-8/tango/README.md

 # Tango
-A simple TUI application to visualize some common algorihms.
+A simple TUI application to visualize some common algorithms.
 The purpose of this application is mainly for my own learning of things I find interesting.

 ## Features
 ### Says hello world!